lostsidewalk/cultivator/README.md

 <hr />

 ## Customization
-You can customize the behavior of the GrowMate application by modifying the rules defined in the rules directory.
+You can customize the behavior of the Cultivator application by modifying the rules defined in the rules directory.
 These rules dictate how the sensor data is evaluated and what actions are triggered on the actuators.
 Feel free to adapt the rules to suit your specific use case.

 <hr />